 The page tree remember its state across pages.
 If you collapsed a folder, it will remember your choice as you navigate through the prototype.

 To add a page, simply create a new

 .pug file in the

 /content/templates folder.
-Here is a basic page setup you can use that will always work, regardless of folders/paths:
+Here is a basic page content setup you can use that will always work, regardless of folders/paths:

 extends /templates_layouts/master block body // Your code here

 Note that we are using the Pug templating language.

 When you add the page, you will see it appearing in the page index, and in the page tree.